bgoonz/BGOONZ_BLOG_2.0/notes/JS-DOC/slides/02-datatypes/055-prototypes.md

-You may have heard that JavaScript is a *“[prototype-based language](https://en.wikipedia.org/wiki/Prototype-based_programming)”*, unlike other languages, such as Java, which are *“[class-based languages](https://en.wikipedia.org/wiki/Class-based_programming)”*.
+You may have heard that JavaScript is a *"[prototype-based language](https://en.wikipedia.org/wiki/Prototype-based_programming)”*, unlike other languages, such as Java, which are *"[class-based languages](https://en.wikipedia.org/wiki/Class-based_programming)”*.

 What exactly is a prototype?
 ----------------------------

 In short: A prototype is just another object.
-If an object `A` has this special connection to object `B`, then we say that “`B` is the prototype of `A`”.
+If an object `A` has this special connection to object `B`, then we say that "`B` is the prototype of `A`”.

-In addition to having “external” properties that can be accessed from code, objects also have *internal/private* properties/state.
+In addition to having "external” properties that can be accessed from code, objects also have *internal/private* properties/state.
 These cannot be accessed from code and their concrete implementation depends on the JavaScript engine.

 Every object has an *internal* property `[[Prototype]]` (internal properties are usually denoted with `[[...]]` around the name).
 This property points to another object.